 Cinnamon has become a forestry tree with high economic value, helping people in many localities escape poverty and become rich.
 Tien Phuoc mountainous district, Quang Nam province, with a natural land area of over 45,000 hectares plus soil conditions, weather and climate suitable for cinnamon growth.
-The district is researching to orient people to grow Northern cinnamon (Yen Bai cinnamon).
+The district is researching to orient people to grow Northern cinnamon ( Yen Bai cinnamon).

-Experimenting with Northern cinnamon, but with big profits
+Experiment with Northern cinnamon, but big profit

-The model of growing Northern cinnamon trees of Mr. Vo Tan Dung (village 3, Tien Lanh commune, Tien Phuoc district, Quang Nam) is an example.
+The model of growing Northern cinnamon trees of Mr. Vo Tan Dung (village 3, Tien Lanh commune, Tien Phuoc district, Quang Nam ) is an example.
 With the advantage of owning a hilly land area of more than 3 hectares.
 Previously, Mr. Dung and his wife planted acacia and dó bầu, but gradually the acacia trees degenerated and revealed many limitations such as pests and diseases, easily falling down in storms, and not being very effective.

 The farmer's Northern cinnamon garden is growing well, bringing in high income.
-In the photo, Mr. Pham Xuan Hoang's cinnamon garden, Mr. Hoang shared that he took Northern cinnamon seeds to test-grow over 1,000 square meters.
+In the photo, Mr. Pham Xuan Hoang's cinnamon garden, Mr. Hoang shared that he took Northern cinnamon seeds to test-plant over 1,000 square meters.
 After nearly 4 years, the cinnamon has reached a height of 4 - 5 meters.
 Photo: NH

 Mr. Dung realized that this was a good opportunity, a new direction to develop the family economy that was quite suitable for his conditions, when his children went to work far away, and he was old and not healthy enough to manage and take care of the acacia forest like before.

 Therefore, from 2021, he started planting cinnamon.
-Thanks to carefully studying the characteristics of the northern cinnamon tree and being a gardener, his family's investment was quite favorable.
+Thanks to carefully studying the characteristics of the cinnamon tree and being a gardener, his family's investment was quite favorable.
 Up to now, after more than 2 years, the cinnamon garden has developed quite well, as expected by the grower.

 "According to my calculation, on average, 1 hectare of raw acacia after 4 to 5 years of exploitation, the total income is about 160 million VND, net profit is more than 84 million VND/5 years.

-Not only Tien Lanh, in many other localities in Tien Phuoc district, people have also begun to change their crop structure from acacia to growing Northern cinnamon.
+Not only Tien Lanh, in many other localities in Tien Phuoc district, people have also begun to change the crop structure from acacia trees to growing Northern cinnamon trees.
 A typical example is the model of Mr. Pham Xuan Hoang (residing in Trung An village, Tien Ha commune).
 As a family with a tradition of gardening and growing cinnamon, during a trip to buy and exploit cinnamon in the Central Highlands, Mr. Hoang took Northern cinnamon seeds to test-plant more than 1,000 square meters of his home garden.
 After nearly 4 years, the cinnamon has reached a height of 4 - 5 meters, with a root diameter of nearly 40 cm.

-Or the model of growing Northern cinnamon trees of Mr. Nguyen Nhat's household (village 2, Tien Hiep commune, Tien Phuoc district).
-Also stemming from the desire to change the crop structure towards promoting higher efficiency, Mr. Nhat researched, explored and then decided to introduce Northern cinnamon trees to test planting 2,000 cinnamon trees on an area of 6,000m2 of his family's hilly land.
+Or like the model of growing Northern cinnamon trees of Mr. Nguyen Nhat's household (village 2, Tien Hiep commune, Tien Phuoc district).
+Also starting from the desire to change the crop structure towards promoting higher efficiency, Mr. Nhat researched, explored and then decided to introduce Northern cinnamon trees to test planting 2,000 cinnamon trees on an area of 6,000m2 of his family's hilly land.

 Initially, the cinnamon trees grew and developed well.
 Mr. Nhat plans to continue expanding the area to 5 hectares if the output is stable.
-"Previously, on this hilly land, the family planted hybrid acacia but the economic efficiency was not high, so they switched to experimental planting of Northern cinnamon trees.
+"Previously, on this hilly land, the family planted hybrid acacia but the economic efficiency was not high, so they switched to experimental planting of Northern cinnamon.

 Research on development orientation of Northern cinnamon tree